 In-unit laundry may be more attainable than you think.
 There are several high-quality appliances that offer a quick return on investment.
 And as ventless drying technology is adopted more widely in the United States, more properties can boast in-unit laundry at a low cost.

 Part of owning, operating or managing multi-family housing properties is making sure your units remain attractive to current and prospective residents.
 One of the best ways to ensure your property keeps its competitive edge is through strategic, cost-effective renovations.
 Providing updated units with attractive amenities is key to adding value in a very competitive market.
 From updated fixtures to upgraded appliances, there’s a lot you can do to update your properties, but which has the best return on investment?
 What will add value while staying on budget?
-We’ve explored the top six renovations to help you decide what is best for your property.
+We’ve explored the top five renovations to help you decide what is best for your property.

 Trending now in the multi-family industry

 In-unit laundry is a sought-after amenity, and the advances in laundry technology have made adding in-unit laundry easier than ever.
 In-unit laundry can increase property value, reduce turnover and increase rent and resale values.

 The Multi-Family Executive explained that renters from Millennials to Baby Boomers are savvy, well-informed advocates of sustainability, who will seek out rental opportunities that align with their values.